Hindlip Hall: Priest holes

 In December, Oldcorne was joined by Nicholas Owen, Henry Garnet and Ralph Ashley who were hiding because they were also under suspicion of involvement.
 The hall was searched on 20 January 1606 but no one was discovered and Abington denied that there was anyone hiding.
 The four were not discovered even though Garnet and Oldcorne were in one hiding place whilst the two lay brothers were in another.
 However the house continued to be searched for the next twelve days.
 A document written at the time records they "found two cunning and very artificial conveyances in the main brick-wall, so ingeniously framed, and with such art, as it cost much labour ere they could be found.
 Three other secret places, contrived with no less skill and industry, were found in and about the chimneys, in one whereof two of the traitors were close concealed.
 These chimney-conveyances being so strangely formed, having the entrances into them so curiously covered over with brick, mortared and made fast to planks of wood, and coloured black, like the other parts of the chimney, that very diligent inquisition might well have passed by, without throwing the least suspicion upon such unsuspicious places."

 There were in fact eleven hiding places discovered.
 Two of the Jesuits came out after a few days but Oldcorne and Garnet survived for eight days before they surrendered.

 Oldcorne and Garnet were arrested by Sir Henry Bromley and held briefly at the castle at Holt before being taken to the Tower of London en route to execution in Worcester.

 Thomas Habington was again arrested, and sentenced, but spared.
 He spent the rest of his life writing.
 It is said in several sources that he was not allowed outside the county, but there is evidence that this is unlikely.
+Hindlip Hall came to be celebrated, as it was believed that Mary Habington had written the letter revealing the Gunpowder Plot, and "as much of the plot was there hatch'd, so it was from thence that it came to be prevented".